Pro Bike: Josep Garcia’s 2020 KTM 350 EXC-F

 As for footrests Garcia is unusual in using the original KTM standard parts: “They have always been good for me and are super tough, very resistant.”

 “In some night-time supertests and in some extreme races in low light areas, we mount the LED lights from the Power Parts catalogue, which are much brighter.”

 “Sometimes it goes unnoticed but using a good air filter and a good oil is much more important than it seems.”
 Adds Garcia.
 “The behaviour of the bike changes 100%!
 We have a Twin Air filter with Motorex oil, a combination that works very well.”

 Indestructible off-road parts

-The factory KTM Enduro team use Regina chains which Garcia describes as “practically unbreakable,” while the sprockets are from Supersprox, which he explains are different from those on the MX and Supercross bikes, “a little heavier but more resistant with the steel outer, which withstand impacts better and suffer less with wear.”
+The chain is Regina and “practically unbreakable,” explains Garcia while the sprockets are from Supersprox, which are different from those on the MX and Supercross bikes, “a little heavier but more resistant with the steel outer, which withstand impacts better and suffer less with wear.”
 The TM Designworks rear chain guide helps protect it also.

 “If I remember correctly, I have a 13:49 ratio, which I don’t think would work on another bike.”
 Adds Josep.